Algebraic Hopf invariants and rational models for mapping spaces: The -operad and -algebras

-\begin{definition} The $L_{\infty}$-operad is the operad given by the cobar construction on the cooperad $\mathcal{COCOM}$.
-An $L_{\infty}$-algebra $L$ is an algebra over the $L_{\infty}$-operad, more specifically it is a graded vector space $L$ with for each $n \geq 1$ an operation $l_n:L^{\otimes n} \rightarrow L$ of degree $-1$, such that the operations $l_n$ are graded symmetric and satisfy a shifted version of the higher Jacobi identities. \end{definition}
+An $SL_{\infty}$-algebra $L$ is an algebra over the $SL_{\infty}$-operad, more specifically it is a differential graded vector space $L$ with a sequence of operations $l_n:L^{\otimes n} \rightarrow L$ for each $n \geq 2$.
+All the operations $l_n$ have dgree $-1$, are graded symmetric and satisfy a shifted version of the higher Jacobi identities.
+These higher Jacobi identities are given by